xiayiping/spring-all/document/cryptography/encrypt-communicate.md

 6. User Information:
     - The OIDC client can use the access token to request additional user information from the OpenID provider's userinfo endpoint.

-SpringOpaqueTokenIntrospector is used for obtain opa
+SpringOpaqueTokenIntrospector is used for obtain opaque token

+## grant type (flow)

+- Web application with server backend: `authorization code flow`
+- Native mobile app: `authorization code flow with PKCE`
+- Javascript app with API backend `implicit flow`
+- microservices and APIs: `client credentials flow`